 5. It was designed by American architect Bernard Maybeck.

-Maybeck was born in New York, and spend five years studying at the Ecole des Beaux Arts in Paris.
+The architect, Bernard Maybeck, was born in New York, and spent five years studying at the Ecole des Beaux Arts in Paris.

 6. The 140,000 square feet of exhibition space behind the Palace of Fine Arts has had various uses.